-It starts in the winter semester: the first cross-border degree programme in human medicine with a Europe-wide model character.
-Prospective students can find out how the programme is structured at an information day.
-The information day on 21 April in the lecture hall centre of the University of Oldenburg will present the structure and special features of the new degree programme - in introductory courses, demonstrations and trial seminars.
-The aim is to show participants how both patients and students are actively involved in the programme and how problem-based learning works.
-Oldenburg's partner hospitals, general medical practices and the University Medical Center Groningen (UMCG) will provide information about their contributions to the model course in the foyer of the lecture theatre centre.
-Information stands from the Student Advisory Service, the School of Medicine in Foundation and other organisations - not only from the University of Oldenburg - round off the offer.
+It is set to launch in the winter semester: the first cross-border degree programme in medicine, which serves as a model for the rest of Europe.
+Prospective students can find out how the programme is structured at an open day.
+The open day on 21 April at the University of Oldenburg’s Lecture Theatre Centre will present the structure and distinctive features of the new degree programme – through introductory courses, demonstrations and taster seminars.
+These are designed to illustrate to participants how both patients and students are actively involved in the training programme and how problem-based learning works.
+Oldenburg’s partner hospitals, general practice surgeries and the University Medical Centre Groningen (UMCG) will be providing information in the foyer of the Lecture Theatre Centre about their contributions to the model degree programme.
+Information stands run by the study counselling service, the School of Medicine (currently being established) and other organisations – not just the University of Oldenburg – round off the programme.

 INFORMATION DAY